nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/GR_ERD.md

 * Players can rate games.
 * Players can write a review of a game.
 * Games can be searched, and sorted by category.
-* Players can see the average rating of a game _(by you implementing a non-mapped model property)_.
+* Players can see the average rating of a game _(by you implementing a custom model property)_.
 * Players can view all reviews for a game.

 Use this information to create an ERD for this project.
 Visit your instruction team for approval once you believe you have a good diagram.